 Addiction recovery isn’t just about recovering your physical health but also about recovering your mental health.
 Not only can drug abuse lead to physical changes in the brain and body, but it can also contribute to emotional and mental changes, as well.
-Additionally, many substance use disorders begin with the use of drugs and alcohol to self-medicate either a mental illness or some form of emotional distress.
+Additionally, many substance use disorders begin with the use of drugs and alcohol to self-medicate themselves, either for a mental illness or some form of emotional distress.
 When a person becomes addicted to drugs or alcohol, they eventually begin to rely on these substances on an emotional level in addition to a physical level.
-In order to combat the mental aspect of addiction recovery, Clearbrook Pennsylvania offers a variety of drug therapy programs to assist our patients.
+In order to combat the mental aspect of addiction recovery, Clearbrook offers a variety of types of therapy in Pennsylvania that can accentuate the sobriety journey.

 Drug Therapy and Special Programs at Clearbrook PA